tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/functions_and_classes/shard3/tf.sparse_concat.md

 If expand_nonconcat_dim is False, all inputs' shapes must match, except for the concat dimension.
-If expand_nonconcat_dim is True, then inputs' shapes are allowd to vary among all inputs.
+If expand_nonconcat_dim is True, then inputs' shapes are allowed to vary among all inputs.

 The `indices`, `values`, and `shapes` lists must have the same length.